 Don’t let the title fool you; although it comes from the cookbook Vegan Thanksgiving Dinner and Pies by Audrey Dunham, this is a rockstar entrée that will captivate hungry audiences 365 days a year.
 The comforting combination of a crisp crust and hearty, umami filling never goes out of season.

-This classic roast dates back to 1815, when it was created to celebrate the first Duke of Wellington, Arthur Wellesley, and his victory at the Battle of Waterloo.
-Some say this was merely a French filet de boeuf en croûte, renamed for posterity.
-Traditionally, it comprised of a pastry crust stuffed with a steak fillet, pork paté, and sautéed mushrooms.
-I think we can all agree that cutting out the meat to create a vegan beef Wellington lets up double down on the good stuff for this modern reinterpretation!
+Traditionally, a wellington is comprised of a pastry crust stuffed with a steak fillet, pork paté, and sautéed mushrooms.
+I think we can all agree that cutting out the meat to create a vegan beef Wellington lets us double down on the good stuff for this modern reinterpretation!

-- Perfect for a crowd.
-You can effortlessly feel six very hungry people with one entrée or stretch it even further by pairing it with a one or two sides, like fluffy mashed potatoes or a fresh green salad.
+Perfect for a crowd.
+You can effortlessly feed six very hungry people with one entrée or stretch it even further by pairing it with one or two sides, like fluffy mashed potatoes or a fresh green salad.

 Star Mushroom Wellington Ingredients